FAQs

 Please complete the online application form on our website.

 OpenBright funding is awarded for you to undertake an agreed project.
 If by changing course, your funded project is no longer possible, you must discuss this with us as soon as possible so we can come to a mutual agreement about the best way forward.
-Before you can receive an award, you must agree to the OpenBright terms and conditions for that award.
+Before you can receive an Award, you must agree to the OpenBright terms and conditions for that Award.

 The Trustees’ decision is final and there is no possibility to appeal.
 However you are welcome to apply again in a future Call if you wish.

-session.
+session, and once you have accepted our offer.
 Your university will then transfer the funds directly to you.

 Any Questions?